XDC-Community/docs/learn/how-to-articles/how-to-migrate-from-solana-to-the-xdc-network-using-solang.md

   $ truffle create test YourTestName         # scaffold a test http://trufflesuite.com/docs
 ```
-Now we going to install some dependencies for solana:
+Now, you are going to install some dependencies for Solana:

 ```bash
 yarn add @solana/solidity @solana/web3.js dotenv @truffle/hdwallet-provider
 ```

-I recommend for windows to download the solang.exe.
-Sometimes the Vs Extension doesn't work properly.
+I recommend (for Windows users) downloading solang.exe, as sometimes the Vs Extension doesn't work properly.
 Navigate to [hyperledger-solang-releases](https://github.com/hyperledger/solang/releases/) and search for the solang.exe, you can download it directly to your root project:

 ![Screenshot_4](https://user-images.githubusercontent.com/34518489/195971737-b3392d35-7758-4604-b8e2-167847cf70bd.png)